 Is on-campus housing available at WCU?

 Campus housing is available and guaranteed for all freshmen.
-We also guarantee housing for transfer students who are entering with less than 18 credit hours or are under 21 years of age by February 1 of the initial enrollment year.
+Freshman students at WCU will be required to live on-campus for two academic years.
+We also guarantee housing for transfer students who are entering with less than 30 credit hours or are under 21 years of age by August 1 for the fall entry; or December 1 for the spring entry.
 Housing is available to upperclass students on a space available basis.

 How can I receive more information about Residential Living at Western?